How Do Recruitment Deviations Work?

 [1] 1.648721

-That’s fine statistically, but makes for a problem if we calculate our annual recruitment by multiplying \(R_{det}\) by \(exp(r_y)\): we would end up with inflated average recruitments because we would be multiplying by values typically greater than 1.
+This statistical reality makes for a problem if we calculate our annual recruitment by multiplying \(R_{det}\) by \(exp(r_y)\).
+If we don’t account for it, we end up with inflated annual recruitments because we would be multiplying by values typically greater than 1.

 Bias correction to the rescue

-We set the mean for \(X\) to 0 in hopes that, on an “average” year, we’ll be multiplying \(R_{det,y}\) (deterministic recruitment in year y) by \(exp(0) = 1\), and get the expected value back.
-However, because we’ve discovered that \(exp(r_y)\) is not symmetrical, we need to perform a bias correction to confirm that we approximately return the \(R_{det,y}\) when \(r_y\) is zero.
-In other words, we back-transform the deviations to confirm that the mean of those deviations is roughly one, on a normal scale (after exponentiation).
+The simple idea here is that we are applying a correction to the deviations so that when a year is “average” we’ll be multiplying \(R_{det,y}\) (deterministic recruitment in year y) by \(exp(0) = 1\), and get back the mean or expected value (the black curve in the first figure).
+Because we’ve discovered that \(exp(r_y)\) is not symmetrical, we need to perform a bias correction to confirm that we approximately return the \(R_{det,y}\) when \(r_y\) is zero.

 Check it out: